NRTDP/scPiMS/README.md

 # scPiMS
-Tools for the processing and Analysis of Single cell Proteoform Imaging Mass Spectrometry
+Tools for the processing and analysis of Single cell Proteoform Imaging Mass Spectrometry (scPiMS)